 Asphalt installation is an excellent choice for driveways and other paved areas around a home, as asphalt offers lots of traction along its durable surface.
 Asphalt’s dark color also provides a great contrast for lawns and landscaping, without the need for constant paint and other upkeep.

-No matter your home’s asphalt installation costs, it’s vital to ensure a safe surface for vehicles and pedestrians outside your home.
+No matter your home’s driveway asphalt installation costs, it’s vital to ensure a safe surface for vehicles and pedestrians outside your home.
 Damaged asphalt is not only unsafe, it also makes your entire property look rundown and dingy!

-If you’re in the market for asphalt installation, note some vital information about this material and why it’s becoming more and more popular for residential properties.
-It’s also good to review your asphalt requirements, such as depth or thickness needed and choices for surface aggregate.
+If you’re in the market for asphalt driveway installation, note some vital information about this material and why it’s becoming more and more popular for residential properties.
+It’s also good to review your asphalt requirements, such as the depth or thickness needed and choices for surface aggregate.

 While concrete has long been a popular choice for residential driveways, walkways, and even patios, there are many good reasons to consider an asphalt installation for your home.
 Check out some advantages of asphalt versus concrete and be sure you discuss your options with a paving contractor as needed, so you know you’re happy with your new driveway and other such areas for many years to come.

 When scheduling asphalt installation for your home, your paving contractor might recommend a certain paving material thickness or depth.
 Don’t assume that he or she is just trying to make more money by selling you more product!

 To help you choose the right asphalt thickness for your property, note that asphalt installation starts with an aggregate base, usually 6 to 8 inches thick.
 This granular base provides asphalt a solid foundation, keeping it in place as it sets and cures and provides protection against absorbing water from the underlying soil.